simularium/simulariumio/README.md

 <br/>

-## Share URL to results
+## Share link to results
 1. Upload your Simularium file to one of the supported public cloud providers, including Dropbox, Google Drive, or Amazon S3, and get a publicly accessible link to the file.
+2. In a supported browser (Firefox, Chrome, or Edge), navigate to https://simularium.allencell.org.
+3. Choose Load model > From a URL.
+In the dialog, provide the URL to your .simularium file and choose Load.
-2. In a supported browser, navigate to https://simularium.allencell.org/viewer?trajUrl= [link to your file].
-You can share this link with collaborators or post it on your website so that others can interactively view your results.
+4. Once the file is loaded, you can copy the page URL and share this link with collaborators or post it on your website so that others can interactively view your results.

 <br/>